-The Society runs an Operational Risk and Control Assessment (ORCA) to allow first line staff to attest on a continuous basis, to the standard of internal controls within their remit, as well as quantify at an inherent and residual level (i.e. before and after mitigating controls) the impact of operational risks within their area.
+The Society runs an Operational Risk and Control Assessment (ORCA) which requires first line staff to attest on a continuous basis, to the standard of internal controls within their remit, as well as quantify at an inherent and residual level (i.e. before and after mitigating controls) the impact of operational risks within their area.
 The Society's operational risk capital requirement assumption is generated by the operational risk scenario analysis which investigates and quantifies losses from events that relate to a given probability of materialisation.
-Operational risks are separated out into several main categories and investigated in isolation.
+Operational risks are separated out into several main categories (see C5.1.2) and investigated in isolation.